-The width of CYF1072V can be expanded to provide word widths greater than 36 bits.
+The width of CYF2072V can be expanded to provide word widths greater than 36 bits.
 During width expansion mode, all control line inputs are common and all flags are available.
 Empty (Full) flags are created by ANDing the Empty (Full) flags of every FIFO.

 This technique avoids reading data from or writing data to the FIFO that is "staggered" by one clock cycle due to the variations in skew between RCLK and WCLK.
-Figure 3 on page 11 demonstrates a 72 bit-word width by using two 36-bit word CYF1072Vs.
+Figure 3 demonstrates an example of a 72 bit-word width by using two 36-bit word CYF2072Vs.